 - Classical VKDB happens in days 2-7 of life, usually during days 2-3.
 This is when levels of Vitamin K are lowest.
 Common bleeding sites include the gastrointestinal system, umbilical cord site, skin, nose, and circumcision site.
 The official cause of classical VKDB is listed as “unknown,” but breastfeeding and poor feeding (<100 mL milk/day or <3.4 ounces milk/day) are major risk factors (Shearer 2009).

-- Late VKDB happens after the first week of life, usually during weeks 3-8.
+- Late VKDB happens after the first week of life, usually during weeks 3-8, but can occur anytime in the first 6 months.
 The bleeding usually happens in the brain, skin, and gastrointestinal tract.
 Bleeding in the brain is often the first sign of late VKDB.
 Late VKDB happens in exclusively breastfed infants who did not receive a Vitamin K shot.
-Some infants may also be at higher risk if they have undetected gallbladder disease, cystic fibrosis, chronic diarrhea, and antibiotic use.
-(Shearer 2009)
+Some infants may also be at higher risk if they have undetected gallbladder disease, cystic fibrosis, chronic diarrhea, and antibiotic use (Shearer 2009).

 What is the history of giving Vitamin K to newborns?